CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/routing.md

 Procedure that takes a network table and a reference point as input.
 Returns a table with the cost and geometry of the shortest path in terms of weights of links between the node closest to the reference point and each of the nodes of the network.

 * `src_fullname`: `STRING` The source table from where the network will be read.
-A `STRING` of the form `projectID.dataset.tablename` is expected.
-The projectID can be omitted (in which case the default one will be used).
-You can use the result of the `GENERATE_NETWORK_TABLE` procedure.
+A `STRING` of the form `project-id.dataset-id.table-name` is expected.
+The `project-id` can be omitted (in which case the default one will be used).
+You can use the result of the [`GENERATE_NETWORK_TABLE`](#generate_network_table) procedure.
 * `target_fullname_quoted`: The resulting table were the result will be stored.
-A `STRING` of the form <code>projectID.dataset.tablename</code> is expected.
-The projectID can be omitted (in which case the default one will be used).
+A `STRING` of the form <code>project-id.dataset-id.table-name</code> is expected.
+The `project-id` can be omitted (in which case the default one will be used).
 The dataset must exist and the caller needs to have permissions to create a new table in it.
 The process will fail if the target table already exists.
 * `point`: `STRING` The reference geogpoint as an SQL evaluable string.
 The node of the network nearest to this point will be used as the reference point to compute the distance map.

 **Return type**